AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/filter-search-in-board.md

 >[!NOTE]
 >
 >The option to filter by connection is available only via the early feature opt-in.
-For details, see [Early feature opt-in for [!DNL Adobe Workfront] Boards](/help/quicksilver/agile/get-started-with-boards/boards-early-feature-opt-in.md).
+For details, see [Early feature opt-in for [!DNL Adobe Workfront] [!UICONTROL Boards]](/help/quicksilver/agile/get-started-with-boards/boards-early-feature-opt-in.md).

 ## Search in a board